Buying A Propane Tank - The Ultimate Guide

 For others, however, the tank becomes an eyesore on their property.

 Owning your propane tank gives freedom to paint and customize your tank.
 You can paint it to blend better with the surroundings.
-For safety, there are several recommendations, and you should talk with your local propane installer to make sure you are not violating any codes.
+For safety reasons, there are several recommendations on how this should be done, and you should talk with your local propane installer to make sure you are not violating any safety codes.

 Here are a few tips to get you started customizing: